Humanizing Online STEM Academy

 - A digital badge issued by the California Community Colleges CVC/@ONE

-- An $1,800 stipend funded either by the grant or your institution
+- An $1,800 stipend (funded by the grant, your institution, or a combination of the two)

 "The Humanizing Online STEM Academy has completely changed for the better how I teach my online courses.
 The material was relevant, well supported with examples and evidence of effectiveness, and extremely well structured and enjoyable to learn."